 Lango was established on the belief that every American child should learn a second language.
 Frustrated by the lack of options to teach our own kids another language (and having met many other families with the same concern), we set out to create a program that would teach kids new languages in a way that they would love.
 Since 2006, Lango has taught thousands of children ages 1-8 new languages in full immersion classes and camps through culturally based music, art, games, stories, and movement.

 Lango Kids is a member of the Lango Language Cooperative.
-The Lango Language Cooperative is made up of individual business owners across the country providing unique language learning opportunities for kids.
 Our members provide classes for kids in schools, after school programs, daycares, community centers, their own schools, and studios.

 At Lango your child will: